caspergrl/GT-UX-UI-Dec2022-June2023/02-Week/01-lesson.md

 For example:

-A **teenage boy with a bleak outlook** needs to **feel more socially accepted when eating healthy food,** because **in his neighborhood a social risk is more dangerous than a health risk.**
+A new mother with limited sleep needs to feel more equipped to manage her nutrition, because stress and lack of healthy eating can lead to health risks for her and her baby.

 ## SLIDE 16
 **Step 4: Evaluate your user insight versions**

 It's important to look back at previous iterations in order to fully appreciate what iteration brings to design.
-Students should appreciate how significantly their insight statements improved after just one iteration!
+Share in your homework and case study these iterations!

 Before:

-A **teenage boy** needs more **nutritious food** because **vitamin are vital to good health.**
+A **new mother** needs more **nuritrious food,** because **vitamins are vital to good health for her and her baby**

 After:

-A **teenage boy with a bleak outlook** needs to **feel more socially accepted when eating healthy food,** because **in his neighborhood a social risk is more dangerous than a health risk.**
+A new mother with limited sleep needs to feel more equipped to manage her nutrition, because stress and lack of healthy eating can lead to health risks for her and her baby.

 ## SLIDE 17